-Adenocarcinoma, also called glandular prostate cancer, is the most common type of prostate cancer that accounts for more than 95% of prostate cancer cases.
+Adenocarcinoma, also called glandular prostate cancer, is the most common type of prostate cancer that accounts for more than 95% of cases.
 Adenocarcinomas develop from the uncontrolled growth of the epithelial lining of the prostate gland and are further divided into two sub-categories:

 Acinar adenocarcinomas are the most common subtype of prostate cancer.
 This subtype is easier to detect during the digital rectal exam, as the abnormal growth of cells occurs in the back of the prostate near the rectum.
 It also elevates the level of Prostate-Specific Antigen (PSA).

-This cancer is a rare and aggressive form of adenocarcinoma.
+It is a rare and aggressive form of adenocarcinoma.
 It develops from ductal and tubal cells lining the prostate gland.
 It is harder to detect and rarely increases the level of Prostate-Specific Antigen (PSA).

 Transitional Cell Carcinoma is a rare type of prostate cancer.
 Malignancy starts from the urethra or bladder and later spreads to the prostate.

-This cancer develops from nerve and prostate gland cells and releases hormones into the bloodstream.
+It develops from nerve and prostate gland cells and releases hormones into the bloodstream.
 It doesn't produce PSA.

 It is the fast-growing type of prostate cancer that starts in the round cells of the neuroendocrine system.